 Does ivy kill trees?

-However problems occur when a juvenile ivy climbs a tree trunk and then produces a heavy knot of adult foliage among the overhead branches.
+Problems occur when a juvenile ivy climbs a tree trunk and then produces a heavy knot of adult foliage among the overhead branches.
 This top-heavy growth can bring the tree down in strong winds.
-Therefore it’s best not to encourage ivy to climb into trees for that reason.
+Therefore, it’s best not to encourage ivy to climb into trees for that reason.